emeka789/ActiveDirectoryHL/README.md

 - [Conclusion](#conclusion)

 ## Introduction
 This guide demonstrates how to set up a home lab environment with a domain controller and client machine.
-By creating a domain controller, you can centralize user management and resource access control, providing a more organized and secure network for your home lab.
+With this setup, you can centralize user management and resource access control, providing a more organized and secure network for your home lab.

 ## Tools Used
 - Vmware (or any virtualization technology)